 In the past decade or so, the smartphone has overwhelmingly dominated the consumer tech hardware industry, and for good reason.
-Its unprecedented growth levels, as well as consumer popularity over the years, mean that the smartphone is the industry’s biggest cash cow.
+The unprecedented worldwide smartphone sales, growth levels, as well as consumer popularity over the years, mean that the smartphone is the industry’s biggest cash cow.
 Companies such as Apple Inc. (NASDAQ:AAPL) were rejuvenated by the smartphone boom, which catapulted them to the very top of the tech industry hierarchy.
 Others such as Samsung and Google also owe their current status as global powerhouses to the overwhelming success of their smartphone hardware and software ventures.

 The immense success, however, enjoyed by smartphones has also, in a sense, made many of these companies, as well as the industry itself, over-reliant on smartphones.
 Now the fate of these companies is directly tied to the success of the smartphone industry.
 For example, the iPhone accounted for almost 55% of total revenue generated by Apple in Q4 2017.
 This means that smartphones sales growth and revenue is a vital metric that dictates the future of numerous companies.
 Unfortunately for the industry, the latest numbers are quite troubling.

-A new report outlines smartphone sales in 2017, and the findings are extremely worrisome, if not all that surprising.
+A new report outlines the worldwide smartphone sales in 2017, and the findings are extremely worrisome, if not all that surprising.
 In Q4 2017, global smartphone sales to end users numbered in at about 408 million units.
 This number is quite a bit lower than the 432 million unit sales in Q4 2016 and represents a decline of 5.6% YoY.
 The smartphone industry, which has traditionally exhibited consistent growth, suffered its first-ever YoY decline (since Gartner commenced tracking metrics in 2004).

 So what does this represent?
 Is this just a one-off blip, or is it symptomatic of a larger issue?
 Is there an impending change of status quo in the industry, or has the industry begun its gradual descent from the top?